Donny-Hikari/mext/docs/syntax.md

 # Syntax

-Note although the @import syntax is used in most of the examples, in production it is more often that variables are passed to `Mext.compose` as parameters directly.
+Note although the @import syntax is used in most of the examples below, in production it is more often that variables are passed to `Mext.compose` as parameters directly.
 Check out [Usage as a template language](./usage_as_a_template_language.md) as well.

 * [if](#if)
 * [for](#for)